jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 [**Note**: there are fixes for FreeRTOS+TCP and FreeRTOS+FAT that have not been released officially yet.]

 [**Note**: the build instructions are out of date.
-FreeRTOS+TCP is not integrated as part of the standard FreeRTOS distribution.]
+FreeRTOS+TCP was not integrated as part of the standard FreeRTOS distribution, for example.]

 ## Non-requirements